CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term1.md

 - Triggers
 - Testing
 - Materialized Views
-- Anything special not covered during the course but makes sense in the project context
+- Anything special not covered during the course and makes sense in the project context

 ### Submission
 Before you begin the project, submit your planned dataset [here](https://docs.google.com/spreadsheets/d/1wU-aBzTvght0PcEXVVetB2hRi0ujVJjLzXaiuCcprF0/edit?usp=sharing).
 You may start once the Instructor approves it in the right column.
 <br/>
-Submit the GitHub link to Moodle when you are finished (ensure the repository is public or grant access to us!)
+Submit your GitHub link (and nothing else) to Moodle when you are finished (ensure the repository is public!)
 The deadline for the term project is November 6th, EOD.
 <br/>